-Learning English is difficult enough on its own.
-So, congratulations on taking the steps to advance as far as you have!
-But, sometimes knowing grammar and sentence structure isnât enough when you get into real world situations.
+Learning English is difficult enough on its own, so here are a few tips for learning the American accent.
+Congratulations on taking the steps to advance as far as you have!
+Sometimes knowing grammar and sentence structure isnât enough when you get into real world situations.
 It can also help to know major English accents, such as the standard American accent.

 Understanding and communicating with Americans in their native accent is key to advancing your study of English.
 This article is full of tools and tips to help you master the kind of speech common in the USA and urban Canada.
 Read on to learn how to do an American accent!

 To help aid you in this article here is a link to a phonetic alphabet chart.
 You can use it to help understand some of the word and phrase breakdowns.

 This is a simple sentence that most can understand.
 Notice, when an American says the sentence, go to the and this in the sentence are short sounding syllables.
 It almost sounds like heâs saying go-to-the as one word.
 Letâs, movies, and weekend are longer sounding and stressed.